Satellite Badminton Club

 The Satellite Badminton Club is a social badminton club that meets weekly every Monday night in Dianella – Perth, Western Australia.

-Our mission is to provide a fun and friendly environment for players of all levels.
+Our mission is to provide a fun and friendly environment for badminton enthusiasts.

 Recent Posts